 1. Clear and clean the table

-Obviously you need to start with a clean slate.
+Obviously, you need to start with a clean slate.
 Remove any existing centerpieces, salt and pepper shakers, placemats, or whatever has piled up on the table over time.
-No judgements here, our table is covered in stuff daily!
+No judgments here, our table is covered in stuff daily!